 I've kept my tablescape simple with ticking stripe and glass bottles.

-Ollie is eager to show you the last little corner of this indigo blue summer home tour – our Master bedroom.
+Ollie is eager to show you the last little corner of this indigo blue summer home tour.

 My ticking stripe wreath hangs on our DIY Barn Door.

-Mixed with hints of denim, it creates a cozy feel to our bedroom.
+Mixed with hints of denim, it creates a particularly cozy feel to our bedroom.

-An switcharoo of curtains, artwork and decor items quickly updated my master bedroom with my favorite color.
+But a quick switcharoo of curtains, artwork and decor items updated my master bedroom with my favorite color.

-A few years ago, I build this Blanket Ladder from scrap wood.
+A few years ago, I built this Blanket Ladder from scrap wood.
 I repurposed it into a towel rack for our bathroom.
 It pairs so nicely with our barn door.

 Of course, make sure you stop by all the other ladies homes today.
 You will be amazed, inspired and in awe just as I am each time I visit!